apache/kylin/website/_docs/tutorial/use_cube_planner.md

   You should make sure the status of the Cube is '**READY**'

   If the status of the Cube is '**DISABLED**', you will not be able to use the Cube planner.

   You should change the status of the Cube from '**DISABLED**' to '**READY**' by building it or enabling it if it has been built before.

 #### Step 3:

 a.
 Click the '**Planner**' button to view the '**Current Cuboid Distribution**' of the Cube.

-- The data will be displayed in Sunburst Chart.
+- The data will be displayed in **Sunburst Chart**.

 - Each part refers to a cuboid, is shown in different colors determined by the query **frequency** against this cuboid.